miadalavinezhad/Fraud_detection_neo4j/project_description.md

   e.
 For each period of the day identifies the number of transactions that occurred in that period, and the average number of fraudulent transactions.

-4. Create a script for loading the considered datasets in the chosen NOSQL and develop the scripts for implementing the previous operations.
-Take in mind that depending on the identified system, primitives of the query language should be embedded in a Python script.

-6. Evaluate the execution times for all the previous operations (also the one for updating the NOSQL datastore) in the generated datasets